Middle Schools - Friday, March 16, 2018

 Friday, March 16 Social Event

 W-ASTA/WWU State Orchestra Festival Friday Night Social: 7:30–9:00 March 16, Performing Arts Center Concert Hall.
 Open to all participants – Middle and High School.
 Cost: $5 per student.
-Past events have featured performance by the renowned Pearl Django Gypsy Jazz Ensemble and the Seattle Rock Orchestra, followed by an ice cream feed with a toppings bar and punch.
-This is a great way to meet participants from other schools, hear great music and celebrate multiple styles of string playing.
+Past events have featured performances by the renowned Pearl Django Jazz Ensemble, Seattle Rock Orchestra, and Roma violinist Lache Cercel, followed by an ice cream feed with a toppings bar and punch.
+This is a great way to meet participants from other schools, hear great music, and celebrate multiple styles of string playing.
 We hope you will join us!

-Registration will be accepted on a first-come, first-served basis.
+2018 Festival registration is now open and will be accepted on a first-come, first-served basis.
 Payment can be made by credit card or Purchase Order.
-If paying by Purchase Order, payments must be received by January 12, 2018 to confirm and secure your registration.
-After January 12th, unpaid time slots may be made available to the next-in-line registrant.
-Last day to withdraw without penalty: January 12, 2018, minus $25 administrative fee.
+If paying by Purchase Order, payments must be received by January 6, 2018 to confirm and secure your registration.
+After January 6th, unpaid time slots may be made available to the next-in-line registrant.
+Last day to withdraw without penalty: January 6, 2018, minus $25 administrative fee.
 After this date, withdrawals will receive a partial refund.
 If you have questions, please email us at firstname.lastname@example.org.

 Visiting information (directions, parking, on-campus dining and campus map)